 Treat yourself to a little green-time with some rest, relaxation and inspiration in any one of Paris’ exceptional gardens.
-Parc des Buttes Chaumont, in the 19th arrondissement, is one of the biggest and original green spaces in Paris.
+Parc des Buttes Chaumont in the 19th arrondissement is one of the biggest and iconic green spaces in Paris.
 Built on old quarries, the park is quite hilly, but that’s what gives it some of the best views of the city.

 A perfect (and free) thing to do when the weather is not on your side is to explore les passages couverts, the glorious 18th-century glass-roofed shopping galleries of Paris.
-These old-worlde gems are just made for hours of wonderful browsing, and reach from the top of the 9th district all the way down to the Palais Royale in the 1st.
+These old-worlde gems make for hours of wonderful browsing, and reach from the top of the 9th district all the way down to the Palais Royale in the 1st.

 Coffee aside, what you’re really doing when you buy a coffee is buying the chance to sit and watch the world go by.
 This fascinating pastime is best conducted along one of the popular, outdoor boulevards, such as Boulevard Saint-Germain.
-Just make sure you’re not sitting down at mealtime if you only plan on having a coffee, or you may be politely asked to make way for other customers!
+Just make sure you’re not sitting down at mealtime if you only plan on having a coffee, or you may be politely asked to make way for other customers.

-If you have a little flexibility with dates for your Parisian sojourn, try to be in the city on the first Sunday of the month.
+If you have some flexibility with dates for your Parisian sojourn, try to be in the city on the first Sunday of the month.
 This is when several of the big museums offer free entry, such as the Louvre, Musee Rodin, Musee Picasso and Musee d’Orsay.
 Enjoy your day appreciating some of the world’s finest art, up close, without having to pull out your wallet for anything more than a few arty postcards at the gift shop.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
-We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.
+We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog